sandinmyjoints/zero-to-node/presentation.md

 * Users want to learn how to pronounce arbitrary text.

-* We have a command-line TTS application.
+* We have a command-line text-to-speech (TTS) application.

 * But our legacy PHP app to generate audio is broken.